uwcirg/patient-summary/README.md

 This application was built via [Vite](https://github.com/vitejs/vite).
 You can learn more in the [Vite documentation](https://vite.dev/).
-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn about React, check out the [React documentation](https://reactjs.org/).
-The app can be launched via the [SMART<sup>&reg;</sup> app launch framework](http://hl7.org/fhir/smart-app-launch/index.html).

-## Other Underlying Technologies

-### CQL Execution Engine
-All CQL calculations are executed using the [CQL Execution Engine](https://github.com/cqframework/cql-execution), an open source library that implements the CQL standard.

-### React Material UI
-[Material UI](https://mui.com/) is a library of React UI components that implements Google's Material Design.
+The UI components are imported from [Material UI](https://mui.com/), a library of React UI components that implements Google's Material Design.
+The application can be launched via the [SMART<sup>&reg;</sup> app launch framework](http://hl7.org/fhir/smart-app-launch/index.html).

 ## Usage
 A number of options are available for local usage to support testing with synthetic data.

 ### Setup
-This project manages dependencies using the [NPM package manager](https://www.npmjs.com/) in the [Node environment](https://nodejs.dev/) (Node version <= 16 is recommended for this application).
+This project manages dependencies using the [NPM package manager](https://www.npmjs.com/) in the [Node environment](https://nodejs.dev/) (Node version >= 20 is recommended for this application).
 Make sure to have both NPM and Node installed before proceeding.
 The dependencies for the application can be installed locally by typing `npm install` at the command line.
 A local version of the app can be launched by typing `npm start` at the command line and the page will reload when you make changes.
 A copy suitable for distribution can be built using the `npm run build` command (see the `build` folder).

 ### Docker
 To start services via docker, first copy the default configuration files and modify as necessary: